Excellence in Orange County Female Breast Reduction

 - Many patients experience some pain for the first 3-4 days and soreness for the first 2 weeks

-- Most of the time the breasts are very swollen and tight for the six week.
-Do not be concerned they will drop with time.
-At your follow up appointment Dr. Cruise will show you how to massage them to make sure you positioning is appropriate.
-The body heals asymmetrically.
-One breast might be swollen, hurt more and appear higher or lower than the other, do not be concerned.
+- Most of the time, the breasts are very swollen and tight for the first week.
+Do not be concerned about their initial appearance, because they will drop with time.
+At your follow up appointment Dr. Cruise will show you how to massage them to make sure your positioning is appropriate.
+The body heals asymmetrically, so one breast may remain swollen, hurt more, and appear higher or lower than the other.
+All these results are normal.

-- Swelling and bruising usually clears up within 2 weeks.
+- Swelling and bruising after breast reduction usually clear up within 2 weeks.

 - Pink scars will eventually fade to an unnoticeable color.
-It may take up to a year for the scar to fade to its minimal color.
+It may take up to a year for the scar to fade to its final color.

-- Your nipples might become hyper sensitive or lose sensation for the first 3 months.
-This usually goes away.
+- Your nipples might become hyper-sensitive or lose sensation for the first 3 months.
+This usually goes returns to normal with time.

 WHEN TO CALL US

-Post surgical complications are rare and are often easily solved by the doctor if you notify us.
+Post surgical complications are rare and are often easily solved by Dr. Cruise if you notify us.
 Call us if you experience any of the following:

 POST-OP VISITS AND CARE SUMMARY

-Some people with sedentary jobs go back to work after 1 week.
-If your job, however, requires aggressive arm movements it may take as long as 4 weeks to return to work.
-Most people return to work after 2 weeks.
+Some people with sedentary jobs return to work 1 week after their breast reduction surgery.
+If your job, however, requires aggressive arm movements it may take as long as 4 weeks before you can return to work.
+Most people choose to recover for 2 weeks before returning to work.

 Joseph T. Cruise M.D. has earned the reputation as one of the top Newport Beach plastic surgeons specializing in cosmetic surgery.
 Cruise Plastic Surgery provides procedures such as breast augmentation, facelift, gynecomastia, tummy tuck and other cosmetic surgeries.
 Patients often begin with a search for ‘Orange County Facelift’ or ‘Breast Augmentation Newport Beach’, then come to our office for a consultation, and ultimately benefit from one of Orange County’s best plastic surgeon specialists.
 Dr. Cruise’s patients come from Newport Beach, Laguna Beach, Irvine, California, as well as around the world to our top plastic surgery center for breast implants as well as rhinoplasty (nose surgery), liposuction, or neck lift surgery.
 Our goal is to offer the best quality plastic surgery in Orange County with affordable cost options.